eisenheimjelid/learn-gqlgen/README.md

 # learn-gqlgen
 My history about the process to learn GraphQL+Go

+Maybe the roadmap will be:

+* Setup gqlgen
+  * Setup the graphql server
+* Code slightly more realistic
+  * Complete the example from "getting started" documentation
+* Custom example (may the force be with you)
+  * Create a custom types and resolvers, with the Starwars example
+* Handling errors
+  * Make more robust our code, handling errors
+* Apollo Federation
+  * Create more graphql servers, and connect between that
+* Connect with a persistent layer
+  * Now add a database server to save the data

 ## Step 1.
 Setup gqlgen

 Do next, with the current code, and it will run like the example from https://gqlgen.com/getting-started/.